ccorcino24/tennis_game/README.md

 # tennis_game
 An old school Tennis Game Clone Coded in Javascript

-TO PLAY:
-On the Computer go to:
+TO PLAY on the Computer go to: https://tennis-game-clone.herokuapp.com/
-https://tennis-game-clone.herokuapp.com/

 OR